Top Model (Norwegian TV series) season 2

 Cycle two of Top Model aired from September to November 2007 and featured 13 contestants competing for the title of Norges nye toppmodell (Norway's new top model).
 Kathrine Sørland was replaced by Vendela Kirsebom as the host of the competition.

+Among with the prizes was: a modeling contract with Women Management in Paris, a cover and editorial spreads in fashion magazine Cosmopolitan, appear on the campaign of Max Factor worth 150,000kr and appear on the campaign of Synsam worth 150,000kr.

 The winner of the competition was 18-year-old Kamilla Alnes from Ålesund.